pravleenkaur-8178/Assignments/questions.md

 `<html>:`
 This is the root element of the HTML document.\
 `<head>:`
-Contains metadata about the document, such as the title, character encoding, external stylesheets, and scripts.\
+Contains metadata about the document.\
 `<title>:`
 Specifies the title of the webpage, which appears in the browser tab.\
 `<body>:`